numirias/security/doc/2019-06-04_ace-vim-neovim.md

 ```:set modeline?```

-If it returns nomodeline, you are not vulnerable.
-If you are vulnerable or want
+If vim returns ```nomodeline```, you are not vulnerable.
+If you are vulnerable
-to ensure your security with this issue, add these lines to your vimrc:
+or want to ensure your security with this issue, add these lines to your vimrc:

 ```
 :set modelines=0